Search for Cars

 Cons of buying a car:

-• Vehicles are likely to be older / higher mileage than car rental
+• Vehicles are likely to be older and have higher mileage than what a rental car would have

 • Older vehicles run the risk of mechanical breakdowns which could result in unforeseen costs and time delays